The Filter core module allows you to configure formats for text input for your site.

 - The PHP Filter is especially dangerous, as it allows code-driven queries to be run on your site's database, among other things.
 Grant this input format only to users who are not only trusted, but really know what they are doing with PHP and Drupal.
 A one-character typo could end up with dire consequences for your site.

-- Note that allowing unrestricted items like an
+- Allowing unrestricted items like an

 <img />could result in someone posting an image that is too big for your page layout, breaking the site.
-Use contributed modules to upload and resize images so they fit nicely on your site.
+Use contributed modules to upload and resize images so they fit nicely on your pages.